MikeWhite-ZP/USA-Luxury-Limo-Service/deployment/sql/README.md

 ```

 ### 004_latest_updates.sql
-Latest schema updates (December 2024).
-This comprehensive migration script ensures all tables, columns, and indexes are up to date.
-Safe to run multiple times.
+Comprehensive schema migration (December 2024).
+This script brings existing tenant databases to parity with shared/schema.ts by:
+- Adding any missing columns to core tables (users, drivers, bookings, invoices, etc.)
+- Creating auxiliary tables if they don't exist (CMS, ride credits, cancellations, etc.)
+- Creating all performance indexes
+- Verifying schema completeness

+**Note:** All column additions are nullable to safely run on databases with existing data.
+Safe to run multiple times (idempotent).

 **Usage for existing tenants:**
 ```bash